Answered By: Vicki Sciuk Last Updated: Oct 19, 2017 Views: 389

-You can access E-Texts on your mobile device with a free app called "Courseload Mobile Reader" or "Unizin Read", which works with Apple iOS or Android phones & tablets.
+You can access E-Texts on your mobile device with a free app called "Courseload Mobile Reader" or "Unizin Read", which works with Android phones & tablets.

 With the app you can download the e-texts to read later, even when you don't have internet access or WiFi, by following the steps listed below.

-1) Download the “Courseload Mobile Reader” app (or "Unizin Read" app - the name is changing) from the App Store or Google Play.
+1) Download the “Courseload Mobile Reader” app (or "Unizin Read" app - the name is changing) from Google Play.

 2) When you open the Courseload Mobile Reader, you will be asked to link your device using an Authorization Code.

 3) Use a computer (desktop or laptop) when you have internet access to get the code.
 From Blackboard, go to your list of E-Texts (the landing page before you open a specific title).
 On that page, look in the upper right for your initials and click on them (you can also click on the a lightning bolt icon).
 Choose the "Applications" button from the menu, then scroll down to the bottom of that page:

 4) Click the “Get Authorization Code” button to receive the code, then enter it in the app on your mobile device.